Comparison·Jun 15, 2026·12 min read

 For everyone else, the bundle is the wrong shape, the no-code positioning has a professional-services dependency, document intake is treated as a sub-product when it should be the main product, and the industry breadth dilutes lender focus.
 Those are not pricing problems.
 They are structural choices that come from serving the tier-one buyer in a thirty-seven-year-old credit information group.

-Book a walkthrough
+Book a demo

-If you are evaluating loan decisioning platforms, the fastest way to decide is a 45-minute walkthrough on your own loan flow with your own documents.
-We will show you the Decisioning Canvas, a live policy edit, and document intake on real applications.
-Book a Floowed walkthrough.
+If you are evaluating loan decisioning platforms, the fastest way to decide is a demo on your own loan flow with your own documents.
+We will show you the Decisioning Engine, a live policy edit, and document intelligence reading and analysing real applications.
+Start free or book a demo.